-Your caregiver will ask about your symptoms and how the injury occurred.
+Your healthcare provider will ask about your symptoms and how the injury occurred.
 You may need an x-ray or MRI scan if you have symptoms in more than 1 limb.
 An x-ray or MRI may show spinal cord damage or narrowing of the spinal canal in your neck.
-You may be given a dye before the pictures are taken to help caregivers see your spinal cord better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see your spinal cord better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is neurapraxia treated?

-Do not play contact sports until your symptoms go away completely or until directed by your caregiver.
-Your caregiver may recommend a neck roll or shoulder pads to wear during sports activities.
+Do not play contact sports until your symptoms go away completely or until directed by your healthcare provider.
+Your healthcare provider may recommend a neck roll or shoulder pads to wear during sports activities.
 You may need physical therapy to regain strength and range of motion.

 - You have symptoms more than once.